strangerstudios/pmpro-social-login/readme.txt

 1. To set the default level to users logging in for the first time via Social Login, edit the Membership Level and check the box to "Make this the default level to users logging in for the first time via Social Login".

 == Changelog ==
+= .2 =
+* ENHANCEMENT: No longer hiding the submit button until users login or enter account fields.
+* ENHANCEMENT: Now hiding the social login options and showing the default user account fields if the user submits the form and there are missing field errors.

 = .1 =
 * Initial commit.